ProfoundWanderer/Yasuo-Out-Dated/README.md

+*Yasuo-Out-Dated*
-Yasuo-Out-DatedThis bot is meant to search /r/YasuoMains or Matchup thread in that subreddit for the champion the user typed in then print the comment(or link it?).
+This bot, that has not been updated in a long time, is meant to search /r/YasuoMains or Matchup thread in that subreddit for the champion the user typed in then print the comment(or link it?).
 In the future it will be able to seach a site (try op.gg) and display the runes, masteries, or builds if asked with the highest win rate.
 Maybe later have an